Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Swift Help**
-You can take the Help action as a Bonus Action.
+You can take the Help action as a :rsc-b: **Bonus Action**.

-If you use a Help action to give Advantage on an ability check with a skill or tool you are proficient in, the target can treat a result of 7 or lower on the d20 as an 8.
+If you use a Help action to give :d20-adv: **Advantage** on an ability check with a skill or tool you are proficient in, the target can treat a result of 7 or lower on the d20 as an 8.

 ---